-A BCD or buoyancy compensating devices makes all the difference in how flexible and stable you are underwater.
-However, depending on the type of diver you are you will also have different underwater needs which is why there is a variety of different types of BCDs available.
+A BCD or buoyancy compensating device makes all the difference in how flexible and stable you are underwater.
+However, depending on the type of diver you are you will also have different underwater needs which is why there is a variety of different types available.

 In the following post, we will look into the different types of BCD available on the market.
-This BCD buying guide will help you when you’re looking for the best BCD to add to your scuba dive gear.
+This buying guide will help you when you’re looking for the best device to add to your scuba dive gear.

 What are the Different Types of BCD?